Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Configuring hardware

-- Synchronizing system and hardware time
+- Managing system and hardware time

-- Configuring terminals
+- Configuring the terminal

-- Managing sound infrastructure
+- Setting up the sound infrastructure

 - Disabling the screen saver